Electricity Bill

 What details can I see on my bill?

-Electricity is measured in kWh.
+Electric energy is measured in kWh.

 They consist of:

-• Single rate: a flat rate for the entire day (24/7)
+• Single grid rate: a single rate for the entire day (24/7)

-Solar electricity (from the photovoltaic installation)
+Solar electric energy (from the photovoltaic installation)

 Power fees